 - The centre remains responsible for the preparation of candidates. - Where a member of staff is absent for longer than three school days, it is a legal requirement to recruit a subject specialist. - Where it is known that the teacher will be absent for an extended period, it may be appropriate to consider re-timetabling the classes onto another member of staff.
-This will always be done on a case-by-case basis in consultation with the Vice Principal (Curriculum), the Curriculum Area Leader and the colleagues who will be impacted by the timetable changes, within the broader constraints of the curriculum. - Where a Curriculum Area Leader is absent, appropriate communications will be established with the nominated second-in-department / acting head of department to ensure that administrative process is not impacted.
+This will always be done on a case-by-case basis in consultation with the Vice Principal (Curriculum), the Subject Leader and the colleagues who will be impacted by the timetable changes, within the broader constraints of the curriculum. - Where a Subject Leader is absent, appropriate communications will be established with the nominated second-in-department / acting head of department to ensure that administrative process is not impacted.
+These staff will be provided additional time to ensure these processes are completed effectively and efficiently.
+Additional support will be provided by the Exams and Data Manager to ensure there is no inadvertent malpractice or maladministration from staff who may be inexperienced in completing these processes.